Kriegowski/hello-world/README.md

 # hello-world
-Home of Frank and Denis
+Home of Frank and Denis.
 This is the small beginning of a huge Projekt!